captainjapeng/apollo-federation-file-upload/README.md

 This package does not use third-party services to send the package to your micro-services.

+## ⚠️ Acknowledgements ⚠️

+This module was forked from [apollo-federation-file-upload](https://github.com/profusion/apollo-federation-file-upload) and was adopted to work with [graphql-upload-minimal](https://github.com/flash-oss/graphql-upload-minimal).

 ## Apollo Federation V2 Support

 Please, use version 4.0.0+.
 For Federation V1 use 3.0.0 or earlier.